Ultimate Guide to Creating the Best Charcuterie Boards

 11. Winter Cheese Board with Honeycomb

-Not only is this easy charcuterie board fabulous for vegetarians, but the wooden base is a smart choice.
+Not only is this easy charcuterie board fabulous for vegetarians, but the wooden base is a wise choice as well.
 A board with a handle makes it easy to carry and serve.

-The selection of cheeses is beautifully accompanied by a variety of fruit and nuts.
-Of course, the honeycomb is both a gorgeous and tasty addition in this idea from Zestful Kitchen.
+A variety of fruit and nuts beautifully accompany the selection of cheeses.
+Of course, the honeycomb is both gorgeous and tasty, a perfect addition to this idea from Zestful Kitchen.

 Winter Date Night Cheese Board with Honeycomb

-This arrangement would be the perfect date night cheese board.
+This arrangement would make the perfect date-night cheese board.

 12. Autumn Vegetarian Cheese Board

-The variety is amazing, and it would such a joy to dive right in.
-What a delicious looking spread that would be a perfect prelude to a meal.
+The variety is impressive, and it would be such a joy to dive right in.
+What a delicious-looking spread that would be a perfect prelude to a meal.

 Fall Autumn Vegetarian Cheese Platter